bkper/bkper-portfolio-bot/README.md

 ## Realized Results Service

-The Portfolio Agent uses the FIFO ([First-In, First-Out](https://medium.com/magnimetrics/first-in-first-out-fifo-inventory-costing-f0bc00096a59)) method to calculate realized results, ensuring accurate tracking of gains and losses.
+The Portfolio Bot uses the FIFO ([First-In, First-Out](https://medium.com/magnimetrics/first-in-first-out-fifo-inventory-costing-f0bc00096a59)) method to calculate realized results, ensuring accurate tracking of gains and losses.

 ### Key Features:

 - **Realized Results Tracking**: Accurately tracks gains and losses from trade operations using the FIFO method.
-The Portfolio Agent records these results in both the Portfolio and Financial Books, and if a Base Book is defined, it separates realized exchange results from stock market results.
+The Portfolio Bot records these results in both the Portfolio and Financial Books, and if a Base Book is defined, it separates realized exchange results from stock market results.

-- **Mark-to-Market Valuation**: Optionally, the Portfolio Agent can automatically adjust the market value of remaining instruments in Financial Books to match the last realized price.
+- **Mark-to-Market Valuation**: Optionally, the Portfolio Bot can automatically adjust the market value of remaining instruments in Financial Books to match the last realized price.
 This procedure is known as [Mark-To-Market](https://www.investopedia.com/terms/m/marktomarket.asp).
-It is particularly useful for liquidated Bonds instruments, where the Portfolio Agent can also adjust associated Interest accounts.
+It is particularly useful for liquidated Bonds instruments, where the Portfolio Bot can also adjust associated Interest accounts.

 **Important:**
-The Portfolio Agent automatically adds properties to transactions in the Portfolio Book when calculating realized results.
+The Portfolio Bot automatically adds properties to transactions in the Portfolio Book when calculating realized results.
 These properties are used for state and log control.
 It also manages trade states by checking/unchecking transactions (see [Transaction States](https://help.bkper.com/en/articles/2569149-transaction-status)).
 These properties and states **must not** be manually altered.

 ## Forward Date Service